-Exercising Stock Options in California: A Guide for Employees
+Exercising Stock Options in California: 2026 Tax Guide

 TLDR

-Stock options can be a valuable part of your compensation, but exercising them comes with important financial and tax considerations—especially in California, where state taxes add another layer of complexity.
+Stock options can be a valuable part of your compensation, but exercising them comes with important financial and tax considerations.
+It is especially important to understand in California, where state taxes add another layer of complexity.
 Whether you have Incentive Stock Options (ISOs) or Non-Qualified Stock Options (NSOs), understanding the process and potential tax implications can help you make informed decisions about your equity.

 In California, stock option taxation follows both federal and state rules.
 While federal tax treatment is the same across the U.S. (check out our Stock Option Taxes page), California has some of the highest state income tax rates, which can significantly impact your after-tax gains.
 California also has the highest AMT rate in the country (not shocking given most of the AMT action takes place in CA).